fatteneder/CopyAndPatch.jl/style-guide.md

   Instead use `import Base; import Core.Compiler as CC; import REPL.InteractiveUtils`, etc.
 - Global variables have to be all caps!
 - Code formatting is done with `[Runic.jl](https://github.com/fredrikekre/Runic.jl)`.
-  Keep code formatting changes separate from other changes.
-  Use the provided `format` script to the formatting (requires `Runic.jl` to be installed).
+  Use the provided `format` script to do the formatting (requires `Runic.jl` to be installed).
-  Use `format commit` to finish and commit the formatting changes.
+  For formatting-only commits use `format commit` to submit changes.